mike-scott/osfoundries/src/content/blog/google-assistant-on-the-lmp.md

 title = "Google Assistant on the LmP"

 +++
 In this blog, we'll describe how we create a container to run Google's Assistant on a simple Raspberry PI with a speaker and microphone.
+Once you gather all the information necessary, this sample creates a simple, portable and easy to reproduce Google Assistant appliance out of your Raspberry PI.

 <!-- more -->